originalsouth/saw_bench/README.md

 ```

 ###
-Tries to compare runtimes of rust, C++, Julia, python.
+Tries to compare runtimes of rust, C++, Julia, python, awk

 Feel free to reuse and contribute, pull requests are very welcome!
 This code is (and forever will be) a work in progress.

 ### Usage
-Make sure Rust, gcc, Julia and python are installed and just run:
+Make sure Rust, gcc, Julia, python and gawk are installed and just run:
 ```
 make benchmark
 ```